Stock Rally Extends on Tech Boom

 "Historical precedent continues to suggest that our outlook for more modest U.S. dollar weakness in 2018 could prove too cautious," Mr. Hardman said.

-The euro dipped 0.4% to $1.202 in early European trading, after hitting its highest New York closing price in three years Tuesday.
+The euro fell 0.3% to $1.202 Wednesday, after hitting its highest New York closing price in three years Tuesday.
 Some investors expect the euro to continue strengthening on the back of unexpectedly strong economic conditions.

 "Europe continues to enjoy the most important growth acceleration that we've seen in over a decade," said Alessio DeLongis, portfolio manager at OppenheimerFunds.